Search This Blog

 How long will they keep?

-Once you have made the beanie patties, pop them in an airtight container in the fridge for up to 4 days.
+Once you have made these delicious spicy bean burgers, pop leftover burgers in an airtight container in the fridge for up to 4 days.

-You can add some non-stick baking paper between the spicy bean burgers to prevent them from sticking.
+You can add some non-stick baking paper (wax paper) between the spicy bean burgers to prevent them from sticking.

 Then, just cook them from chilled.